Firecracker Meatballs

 Because these meatballs are full of punchy, bold flavors, serve them over simple carbs like steamed basmati rice or noodles or over some lettuce leaves to make lettuce wraps.

-For a low carb and high protein meal, pair them with some green vegetables like air fryer frozen green beans, sauteed asparagus, or some sauteed spinach.
+For a low-carb and high-protein meal, pair them with some green vegetables like air fryer green beans, sautéed asparagus, or sautéed spinach.

 Storage instructions